-Name e:

-Addre ess:

-Telep phone:
+Na me:

+Address:

+Telephone:

-2. Student name: [Disability
+2. Student name: Disability

-3. The name, address, and telephone number of t ne student's parents.
+3. The name, address, and telephone number of the student's parents.

-Name e of father:
+Name of father:

+Address: (or contact information if the child is homeless)

-Addro ess: (or contact information if the child is homeless)
+(or contact information if the child is homeless)

-Telep phone Number:
+Telephone Number:

 Name of mother:

 Address (if different):

-Telep bhone Number (if different):
+Telephone Number (if different):

-- 4. A description of each problem, including the facts related to each problem, and a proposed resolution for correcting each problem. - 5.
-Please note that you are required by law to send, within 10 days of receiving this notice, a response to the school district that specifically addresses the issues raised in this complaint.
-Please refer to the notice of parent rights for a full description of your due process rights.
-If this is the first time a due process hearing has been requested regarding your child, a copy of the parent rights document is enclosed with this notice.
-If this is not the first due process request, a copy of the parent rights document is always available from the director of special education for the school district or educational cooperative, upon request.
-The notice of parent rights is also available on the Kansas State Department of Education, Special Education Services web site at www.kansped.org. - 6.
-The school is sending a copy of this notice to the Kansas State Department of Education, and we are requesting that it appoint a hearing officer for this case. - 7.
-We are also required to inform you of free or low-cost legal and other relevant services.
-To fulfill this requirement, we refer you to Kansas Legal Services 1-800-723-6953 and to the Disability
+4. A description of each problem, including the facts related to each problem, and a property correcting each problem. proposed resolution for

+5. Please note that you are required by law to send, within 10 days of receiving this needs school district that specifically addresses the issues raised in this complaint.
+Please parent rights for a full description of your due process rights.
+If this is the first time has been requested regarding your child, a copy of the parent rights document is a lift this is not the first due process request, a copy of the parent rights document is a director of special education for the school district or educational cooperative, upon e refer to the notice of e a due process hearing enclosed with this notice. always available from the

-Rights Center of Kansas 1-877-776-1541.
+parent rights is also available on the Kansas State Department of Education, Special Education Services web requirement, we refer you to Kansas Legal Services 1-800-723-6953 and to the Disability Rights Center of Kansas 1-877-776-1541.
 Families Together (1-800-264-6343) is the Parent Information Center and can help parents understand their rights and due process procedures.
-(Please add additional pages, if necessary)
+(Please add additional pages, if necessary) PROBLEM 1 FACTS RELATED TO PROBLEM 1 PROPOSED RESOLUTION OF PROBLEM 1:

-PROBLEM 1

-FACTS RELATED TO PROBLEM 1

-PROPOSED RESOLUTION OF PROBLEM 1: